Power-Platform-Samples/Power-Platform-Discord-Sample/README.md

 - `Discord:BotToken`: Discord bot token obtained from Discord Developer Portal
 - `Discord:DiscordServerId`: The server ID (in this case Imagine Cup)
 - `Discord:RegisteredParticipantRoleId`: The role ID that grants broader access to the user
+- `ConnectionStrings:DefaultSqlConnection` or `DefaultSqlConnection`: Connection string for the SQL database.

 ## Deployment
 This sample contains an Azure Bicep deployment file that instructs what resources are required on Azure.
 In a nutshell, this project requires an Azure Functions resource plus its dependencies and a SQL database.